Create an Agentic RAG using OpenVINO and LlamaIndex#

 To run LLM locally, we have to download the model in the first step.
 It is possible to export your model to the OpenVINO IR format with the CLI, and load the model from local folder.

 Large Language Models (LLMs) are a core component of agent.
 LlamaIndex does not serve its own LLMs, but rather provides a standard interface for interacting with many different LLMs.
 In this example, we can select Phi3-mini-instruct or Meta-Llama-3-8B-Instruct as LLM in agent pipeline. * phi3-mini-instruct - The Phi-3-Mini is a 3.8B parameters, lightweight, state-of-the-art open model trained with the Phi-3 datasets that includes both synthetic data and the filtered publicly available websites data with a focus on high-quality and reasoning dense properties.
-More details about model can be found in model card, Microsoft blog and technical report. * llama-3-8b-instruct - Llama 3 is an auto-regressive language model that uses an optimized transformer architecture.
-The tuned versions use supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align with human preferences for helpfulness and safety.
-The Llama 3 instruction tuned models are optimized for dialogue use cases and outperform many of the available open source chat models on common industry benchmarks.
+More details about model can be found in model card, Microsoft blog and technical report. * llama-3.1-8b-instruct - The Llama 3.1 instruction tuned text only models (8B, 70B, 405B) are optimized for multilingual dialogue use cases and outperform many of the available open source and closed chat models on common industry benchmarks.
 More details about model can be found in Meta blog post, model website and model card. >Note: run model with demo, you will need to accept license agreement. >You must be a registered user in Hugging Face Hub.
 Please visit HuggingFace model card, carefully read terms of usage and click accept button.
 You will need to use an access token for the code below to run.
 For more information on access tokens, refer to this section of the documentation. >You can login on Hugging Face Hub in notebook environment, using following code:

 ## login to huggingfacehub to get access to pretrained model